#1 in Sleep Product Research

 |SLTD rating||B-||SLTD (Sleep Like The Dead) company rating of "B-" for Tuft & Needle is determined by averaging the above company ratings.|

 The Tuft & Needle mattress has 79% owner satisfaction.
-This rate is similar to that of its main competitors on average (80%).
-And it is significantly above average compared to all mattresses overall (74%).
+This is the same rate as that of its main competitors overall, and it is above average compared to all mattresses overall (73%).

 Learn how owner satisfaction is determined.